gabrieldhofer/MMU/README.md

 ```
 #### simulation()
 Let's assume that the user enters the virtual memory simulation.
-Next, the user is how many processes they want to create.
+Next, the user enters the number of processes they want to create.
 Then a menu
 prompts the user to decide which type of page table to simulate:
 multiple separate page tables, one for each process, or an inverted page table
 that all processes share.